-Now summer’s velvet, haughty, hot replete
+Now summer’s velvet, haughty, hot replete—

-Of burning incense borne from August blooms,
+Saccharine incense burned from August blooms,

 Steam sauna skies to baste in hothouse heat,

-Limp listless earth benumbed by Maenad tunes.
+Limp listless earth bewitched by Maenad tunes.

 Cicada screams now undulate the air